-The Federal Reserve itself produces two independent estimates of the term premium: (a) Federal Reserve Board estimates using the methodology of Kim and Wright (2005), and (b) Federal Reserve Bank of New York estimates using the methodology developed by Adrian, Crump, and Moench (2013).57
+The Federal Reserve Board publishes estimates of the term premium using the methodology of Kim and Wright (2005), while the Federal Reserve Bank of New York produces independent estimates using the methodology of Adrian, Crump, and Moench (2013).63

 As shown in Figure 11, neither of these term premium estimates exhibited any substantial decline in the wake of the launch of QE4, even after financial strains had largely subsided.
 That pattern is evidently inconsistent with the analytical framework used in rationalizing QE4.
 In effect, these estimates do not provide any significant evidence that the program was successful in reducing borrowing costs or spurring a stronger economic recovery.